annayqho/TheCannon/_sources/getting_started.txt

 you can work through two applications of the workflow outlined above.
-One tutorial uses APOGEE DR10 data to infer labels for the same objects used to train the model (to keep things simple), and one tutorial uses LAMOST data to perform a full leave-1/8-out cross-validation (as in `Ho et al. 2016`_).
+One tutorial uses APOGEE DR10 data to infer labels for the same objects used to train the model (to keep things simple), without doing any cross-validation (Step 3).
+The second tutorial uses LAMOST data to perform a full leave-1/8-out cross-validation (as in `Ho et al. 2016`_).